jagerber48/sciform/docs/source/usage.rst

 * Python uses
   `double-precision floating-point format <https://en.wikipedia.org/wiki/Double-precision_floating-point_format>`_ for its :class:`float`.
-In this format a :class:`float` occupies 64 bit of memory: 52 bits for the mantissa, 11 bits for the exponent and one bit for the sign.
+  In this format a :class:`float` occupies 64 bits of memory: 52 bits for the mantissa, 11 bits for the exponent and 1 bit for the sign.
 * Any decimal with 15 digits between about ``+/- 1.8e+308`` can be
   uniquely represented by a :class:`float`.
   However, two decimals with more than 15 digits may map to the same :class:`float`.
+  For example,
-For example, ``float(8.000000000000001) == float(8.000000000000002)`` returns ``True``.
+  ``float(8.000000000000001) == float(8.000000000000002)`` returns
+  ``True``.
-* If any :class:`float` is converted to a decimal with at least 17 digits then it will be converted back to the same float.
+* If any :class:`float` is converted to a decimal with at least 17 digits then it will be converted back to the same :class:`float`.
   See `decimal precision of binary floating point number <https://www.exploringbinary.com/decimal-precision-of-binary-floating-point-numbers/>`_.
-  However, many :class:`floats` can be "round-tripped" many fewer digits.
-The `__repr__` for the python :class:`float` class converts the float to a decimal representation with the minimum number of digits such that it round trips to the same :class:`float`.
+  However, many :class:`float` instances can be "round-tripped" with far fewer digits.
+  The `__repr__` for the python :class:`float` class converts the :class:`float` to a decimal representation with the minimum number of digits such that it round trips to the same :class:`float`.
   For example we can see the exact decimal representation of the :class:`float` which ``0.1`` is mapped to:
   ``print(Decimal(float(0.1)))`` gives
   ``0.1000000000000000055511151231257827021181583404541015625``.
   However ``print(float(0.1))`` just gives ``0.1``.
+  That is,
-That is, ``0.1000000000000000055511151231257827021181583404541015625`` and
+  ``0.1000000000000000055511151231257827021181583404541015625`` and
   ``0.1`` map to the same :class:`float` but the :class:`float`
   ``__repr__`` algorithim presents us with the shorter (more readable) decimal representation.

-The above considerations on :class:`floats` can lead to two surprising issues that I will highlight.
+The above considerations on :class:`float` can lead to two surprising issues that I will highlight.

-#.
-Rounding.
+#. **Rounding**.
    Consider the decimal numbers ``0.0355`` and ``0.00355``.
    If we round these to two significant figures using a "round-to-even" strategy we expect these to round to ``0.036`` and ``0.0036`` respectively.
-However, if we try to perform this rounding for :class:`floats` we get an unexpected result.
+   However, if we try to perform this rounding for :class:`float` we get an unexpected result.
 We see that ``round(0.00355, 4)`` gives ``0.0036`` as expected but ``round(0.0355, 3)`` gives ``0.035``.
-We can see the issue by looking at the decimal representations of the corresponding :class:`floats`.
+   We can see the issue by looking at the decimal representations of the corresponding :class:`float` instances.
    ``print(Decimal(0.0355))`` gives
    ``0.035499999999999996835864379818303859792649745941162109375``
    which indeed should round down to ``0.035`` while ``print(Decimal(0.00355))`` gives ``0.003550000000000000204003480774872514302842319011688232421875`` which should round to ``0.0036``.
-So we see that the rounding behavior for :class:`floats` depends on digits of the decimal representation of the :class:`float` which are beyond the minimum number of digits necessary for the :class:`float` to round trip.
+   So we see that the rounding behavior for :class:`float` depends on digits of the decimal representation of the :class:`float` which are beyond the minimum number of digits necessary for the :class:`float` to round trip and, thus,beyond the number of digits that will be displayed by default.
-#.
-Representation of highly precise numbers.
-Conservatively,
+#. **Representation of numbers with high precision**.
-   :class:`floats` provide 15 digits of precision.
-That is, any two decimal numbers (within the :class:`float` range) with 15 digits of precision correspond to unique floats.
+   Conservatively, :class:`float` provides 15 digits of precision.
+   That is, any two decimal numbers (within the :class:`float` range) with 15 digits of precision correspond to unique :class:`float` instances.
    It is rare in applications that we require more than 15 digits of precision, but in some cases we do.
    One example is precision frequency metrology, such as that involved in atomic clocks.
    The relative uncertainty of primary frequency standards is approaching one part in 10 :sup:`-16`.
    This means that measured quantities may require up to 16 digits to display.
    Indeed, consider
    `Metrologia 55 (2018) 188–200 <https://iopscience.iop.org/article/10.1088/1681-7575/aaa302>`_.
    In Table 2 the :sup:`87` Rb ground-state hyperfine splitting is cited as ``6 834 682 610.904 312 6 Hz`` with 17 digits.
 Suppose the last